 Once the assessed value of a property is established, a corresponding tax bill will be generated in 2024.
 While it is too early to determine whether the value of an individual property may increase, decrease, or stay the same, there will be multiple opportunities to appeal your property's valuation if it appears to be too high, including through both an informal and formal process.

-Additional information on the reassessment project will be available here on September 20th.
+Additional information on the reassessment project is available on the Sussex County Property Reassessment website.

 Assessment Department Information

 Responsible for issuing building permits and creating and maintaining assessment records for all properties in Sussex County.
 Review plans for building Code compliance and building inspections on all commercial and multifamily projects.